Mongolia – Mt Malchin

 Equipment and Gear

-A packing list will be provided for all our participants.
-Sleeping bags and mats are provided.
-Please refer to our Resource Centre page to read about the layering system to be better prepared and choose the right gear/equipment for your climb.
+A packing list will be provided to all our participants.
+Please refer to our Resource Centre page for information on the layering system and how to choose the right gear/equipment for your trek.

 Day Description Meals